 Hysterectomy Procedures in Younger Female Claimants

-A hysterectomy is basically a specialized surgical procedure that is used to remove the uterus.
+A hysterectomy is a specialized surgical procedure that is used to remove the uterus.
 Around 600,000 women undergo hysterectomies in the U.S. every year.
 It’s important to note that a significant number of the women who undergo these procedures do so as a course of treatment for uterine cancer.

-We mentioned earlier that hair straighteners have been identified as some of the hair products that can increase your risk of developing uterine fibrosis.
 Hysterectomies and other treatments, like chemotherapy and immunotherapy, are recommended by doctors as effective treatments for early-stage uterine cancer.

 So, on top of being an extremely distressing and painful illness to go through, uterine cancer can also cause significant damages, especially for younger female claimants in terms of loss of quality of life, mental anguish, lost wages, and medical bills.

 Talk to Our Attorneys at Rueb Stoller Daniel Today!

 Contact Rueb Stoller Daniel at 1-866-CALL-RSD now if you used a hair straightener product in the past and later received a uterine cancer or ovarian cancer diagnosis.
 There may be a direct link, and you may be owed compensation by the manufacturers of these products that failed to warn consumers of the potential risks and dangers.